Yusen22/Password_Generator/README.md

 Confirm or deny each of the lower-case, upper-case, numeric and special character sets to be included in the password when prompted.

-NOTE: At least once character set must be confirmed to produce a password.
+NOTE: At least one character set must be confirmed to produce a password.

 An alert will inform that the password has been generated.
 The password will now be visible on the webpage, where it can be copied to the clipboard for use.